 - Waterloo's co-op program is a true job application process.
 You apply to jobs that interest you rather than being placed in a job.

-- Employers submit job descriptions to our co-op department.
+- Employers who hire Waterloo co-op students submit job descriptions to our co-op department.

-- You'll review the job postings and apply to the jobs that interest you.
+- You'll review job descriptions and apply to jobs that interest you.

-- Take part in interviews with employers who select you based on your résumé and academic/co-op record.
+- Take part in interviews with employers who select you based on your résumé and academic/co-op experience.

 - Rank the jobs that you interviewed for in order of preference.
 You're also ranked by the employers who interviewed you.